His house was warm. It smelt of

 every morning staring into the face of a woman that he would stay

 in bed for the purpose of looking at her while she's off guard.

 And would make her coffee and breakfast in bed even when it

 wasn't just a special occasion.
 He didn't look like he was in

 I felt him staring at me.

 "What are you thinking about?"
-He asked.